simple-registry/simple-registry/README.md

 > [!WARNING]
 > This project is in early development and is not yet extensively used in production.
-> In particular, concurrent write operations can lead to data corruption.
+> In particular, blob delete operations can lead to data corruption
 >
 > **USE AT YOUR OWN RISK**